DexH2R: Task-oriented Dexterous Manipulation from Human to Robots: Related Work

-Furthermore, \textit{Reinforcement Learning} is widely introduced to dexterous manipulation to provide a task-oriented approach~\cite{wu2023graspgf,dasari2023learning,rajeswaran2017learning, zhu2019dexterous, khandate2023sampling,she2022learning,nagabandi2020deep} for it requires no on-time correction.
+Dexterous manipulation remains a big challenge due to its high-dimensional action space~\cite{mania2018simple} and complicated mechanical structures among different types of dexterous hands~\cite{shaw2023leap, shadow,allegro,si2024deltahands} for diverse tasks such as pick-and-place, in-hand rotation, and bi-manual manipulation~\cite{rajeswaran2017learning,chen2022system,huang2021generalization,gupta2021reset,huang2021generalization,chen2022towards,zhao2025dexctrl}.
+As a result, directly applying a specially designed controller or calculating dexterous actions optimization can be limited and high-cost, thus leading to the exploration of learning methods which obtains better potential in generalization.
+Reinforcement Learning (RL) is widely introduced as a concise task-oriented approach~\cite{rajeswaran2017learning, zhu2019dexterous,li2025maniptrans, khandate2023sampling,liu2025dextrack,she2022learning,nagabandi2020deep}.
 Focusing on grasping objects and following targeted object trajectories~\cite{bae2023pmp, wang2023physhoi,braun2024physically}, PGDM~\cite{dasari2023learning} trains individual policy for each trajectory and emphasizes pre-grasp as a crucial feature in the object grasping phase.
 By leveraging real robot data, GraspGF learns a score-based grasping primitive action and trains a residual policy through RL as a task-oriented finetune~\cite{wu2023graspgf}.
-Compared to their methods, ours leverages human demonstration datasets to guide dexterous hand behavior and obtains robot-object interaction information through simulation, requiring no real robot data involved.
+Besides RL, Imitation Learning (IL) is also explored in dexterous hand~\cite{argall2009survey, englert2018learning,wang2023mimicplay,wan2023unidexgrasp++,fang2025anydexgrasp}.
+By leveraging human videos\cite{sivakumar2022robotic,bharadhwaj2024towards,qin2022dexmv,shaw2024learning} or extracted human hand trajectories\cite{wang2024dexcap, chen2022dextransfer, gu2023rt, xu2023xskill}, IL shows relatively convincing performances with less real robot data.
+Furthermore, \cite{chen2024vividex} and \cite{luo2024grasping} provide a reinforcement learning policy that enables objects to follow targeted trajectories after retrieving primitive actions through human demonstration.